StocksTechTop Stories

-Elon Musk Publicly Calls Out Apple, Claims Tech Behemoth Threatened to Withhold Twitter From App Store (VIDEO)
+Elon Musk Publicly Calls Out Apple, Claims Tech Behemoth Threatened to Withhold Twitter From App Store

-It courted criticism from all sides for how it handles content moderation, with some saying Twitter is not doing enough to quell hate speech and misinformation, while others believe that Twitter should essentially take a hands-off approach.
+Before being taken over by Elon Musk, Twitter (NYSE: TWTR) was struggling, with the company spending way too much on a bloated workforce.
+Twitter courted criticism from all sides for how it handles content moderation, with some saying Twitter is not doing enough to quell hate speech and misinformation, while others believe that Twitter should essentially take a hands-off approach.
 The most pressing obstacle, the decreased ad spend by companies preparing for a possible recession, is putting significant pressure on revenues.

 Elon Musk decided to handle these complex issues with the finesse of a bull in a china shop.
 Instead of carefully combing through Twitter’s workforce for positions to eliminate, Musk laid off thousands of employees only weeks after taking over, leading to entire teams being eliminated and the company having to hire back essential personnel that had been let go.